 Recently, heroin has targeted the younger population through e-cig use.
 Drug dealers have noticed that it is easy to put this dangerous drug into liquid cartridges that attach to vapes and sell them to your kids.

-It is important that if your kids are smoking e-cigs that they buy their cigarette cartridges from authorized retailers only and never from friends or acquaintances.
+It is important that if your kids smoke e-cigs, they buy their cigarette cartridges from authorized retailers only and never from friends or acquaintances.

 The most popular drug put in e-cig cartridges is marijuana.
 With the emergence of medical and recreational marijuana shops, there are many ways to consume cannabis.
 The most popular thought among adolescents is through liquid cartridges.

 With electronic cigarette vapes, the user can smoke marijuana conveniently from a cigarette-sized device.
-These are used by kids today to smoke marijuana while disguising it as an e-cig sneakily.
+Today, kids use these to smoke marijuana while disguising it as an e-cig sneakily.
 While the drug isn’t deadly, it may hinder motivation.

 If you suspect your child is using an e-cig to smoke marijuana, you can usually tell if the cartridge contains marijuana by a simple smell test.
 Also, the liquid inside the cartridge tends to be thicker than average e-cig juice.

-With the discovery or Fentanyl, there have been many attempts to disguise it as conventional drugs.
-Fentanyl is extremely deadly and has caused countless overdoses across the world.
+With the discovery of Fentanyl, there have been many attempts to disguise it as a conventional drug.
+Fentanyl is highly deadly and has caused countless overdoses across the world.
 With its chemical properties, fentanyl is very easy to mix with other drugs like heroin and can be easily disguised in a liquid form.
 If any amount of this drug gets on your skin in liquid form, there is a potential to overdose.

 There is no safe way to check and see if a cartridge has been used to hold fentanyl.
 If you catch your child with cartridges of any kind, it is safest to throw them out simply.

-The best way to ensure that the pods your child has are not tainted is by buying a cocaine drug test.
+The best way to ensure that your child’s pods are not tainted is by buying a cocaine drug test.
 If the pod has been tampered with, the liquid in the test will turn blue and give you definitive proof that there are drugs in the cartridge.